Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-\begin{definition} Let $k$ be a nonnegative integer.
-The \emph{standard $k$-box} is a rectangle with $2k$ marks points, called \emph{nodes} (or \emph{vertices}) labeled as in Figure~\ref{Fig073}.
+The \emph{standard $k$-box} is a rectangle with $2k$ marks points, called \emph{nodes} (or \emph{vertices}) labeled as in Figure~\ref{fig:k-box}.
 We will refer to the top of the rectangle as the \emph{north face} and the bottom as the \emph{south face}.
 Sometimes, it will be useful for us to think of the standard $k$-box as being embedded in the plane.
-In this case, we put the lower left corner of the rectangle at the origin such that each node $i$ (respectively, $i'$) is located at the point $(i,1)$ (respectively, $(i,0)$). \end{definition}
+In this case, we put the lower left corner of the rectangle at the origin such that each node $i$ (respectively, $i'$) is located at the point $(i,1)$ (respectively, $(i,0)$).